-Things have moved on since the BMI (Body Mass Index) tool was developed.
-The issue with the BMI tool is that it misses those people with regular weight / height ratio but who carry weight around their middles which carries a higher chance of dying sooner from diabetes or heart disease (plus it’s misleading for athletes who carry a lot of muscle but that’s not most of us).
+Health wise – metrics have moved on since the BMI (Body Mass Index) tool was developed.
+It’s now known that the BMI tool misses those people with regular weight to height ratio but who carry extra weight around their middle – called central adiposity – which carries a higher chance of dying sooner from diabetes or heart disease (plus it’s misleading for athletes who carry a lot of muscle – but that’s not most of us).

 To find your waist circumference – measure at the narrowest point between your RIBS and HIPS after exhaling.
 Write down the first measurement.